Skip to main content

 Today, the St. Augustine Art Association remains a cornerstone for artists, fostering connections across local, national, and international communities.
 Their expansive 5,000-square-foot space is open to the public year-round and is the heart of the community's art scene.
 As the area's premier art center, it offers a welcoming environment for artists, art enthusiasts, and the public.

-The facility hosts a variety of programs, including hands-on workshops, educational lectures, and interactive children's programs to inspire young minds.
+The facility offers a range of programs, including hands-on workshops, educational lectures, and interactive children's programs designed to inspire young minds.
 Additionally, the center provides a space for art camps, concerts, art walks, and special events.
 These offerings create a lively cultural hub where people of all ages and backgrounds nurture, share, and celebrate creativity.

 Enduring Collections for Community Enjoyment

-The Association's permanent collection includes works by the "Lost Colony," which contains art from 1930 to 1950.
-Their art pieces provide a look into the past and enhance visitors' viewing experience.
+The Association's permanent collection includes works by the "Lost Colony," which spans the period from 1930 to 1950.
+These art pieces provide a look into the past and enhance visitors' viewing experience.

 Mission Statement